Santhananda

 H. H. Swami Santhananda Saraswati Avadhoota Swamigal (28 March 1921 – 27 May 2002) born as Subrahmanyam was a Hindu spiritual leader and teacher who established the worship of Devi Bhuvaneswari in Tamil Nadu.
 He was the founder of the Bhuvaneswari Peetam in Pudukkottai, Tamil Nadu, India.
 The very embodiment of Prema, Sri Sri Swami Santhananda was the fountainhead of Hindu Dharma and Vedic principles.
 In his lifetime he had conducted several yagnas as elucidated in the Sasthras and challenged orthodoxy by bringing to light, guarded Moola Mantras that ensure common good, wealth and peace.

 He was a disciple of H.H.Sri Swayamprakasha Bhremendra Saraswathi of Sendamangalam and came in the lineage of H.H.Sadasiva Bhremendra Saraswathi (Sri Sri Judge Swamigal) of Pudukkottai.
 He founded Skandhashramam in Salem and Om Sri Skandhashramam in Chennai.

 Early life and education

 Subrahmanyam was born as the tenth child to the devout Brahmin couple Sri.Ramaswami and his wife Yogambal in Azhagapuri village, Madurai.
 His parents were devotees of Madurai Meenakshi Amman.
 Kattikulam Sootukkol Sri Mayandi Swamigal - a famous ascetic of that time had predicted his birth and said he would be a man of action for the welfare of the world and a devotee of Goddess Bhuvaneshwari.

 Subrahmanyam, as a child, studied at Naganathapuram Veda Patasala where he became well versed in the Vedas.

 Independence Movement and Prison

 Subrahmanyam was drawn towards the Gandhian movement for Independence of India.
 He concentrated his activities on village uplift and amelioration of the lot of the poor.
 He was imprisoned in Alipore Jail for his involvement in the independence struggle.
-In Alipore he studied the teachings of Sri Ramkrishna and Swami Vivekananda.
+In Alipore he studied the teachings of Sri Ramakrishna Paramahamsa and Swami Vivekananda.